The mountains have been calling me a lot over the last few months. They didn’t shout loud enough for me to hear them though…

 Yay, we were back!
 Even though we ate some rolls and cereal bars on our hike I still felt hungry.
 So we jumped into the car for a heat and enjoyed tinned tuna, then warm naked noodles.

 The fish and chip shop in Girvan was still on my mind though.
-It had been a while since I’d eaten traditional chip shop chips … so we stopped off on the way home to please my naughty craving.
-I think my body was telling me it really needed the carbohydrates … every now and then you need to treat yourself I thought.
+It had been a while since I’d eaten traditional chip shop chips … so we stopped off on the way home to please my craving.
+I think my body was telling me it really needed the carbohydrates and salt.

 Photos from our hike in 2010